rafasgj/clibuilder/CONTRIBUTING.md

 * Your code should pass the linter evaluation, and all existing tests must pass.

+If contributing code, you might want to use [pre-commit](https://pre-commit.com) with the provided configuration, so that automatic evaluation of code formatting and linters are executed before each commit.

 ### Code Formatting

 clidesc uses `black` for code formatting.
 The only configuration needed is setting up line length to 80 (`-l 80`).
 If using an editor like Atom or VSCode, it is suggested that the editor is configured to format with `black` automatically.

 ### Linters